-When Tyler Shaum visited Glacier National Park in September, he was hoping to find some of the magic he had heard about from so many others.
+When Tyler Shaum set out photographing Glacier National Park, he was hoping to find some of the magic he had heard about from so many others.

 Although he had visited the park once before, it had been during the drizzly, cloudy stretch of spring before Glacier’s Going-to-the-Sun Road had opened for the summer months.
 This time around, Tyler was greeted by Montana’s changing leaves, clear skies, and landscapes begging to be explored.

 His favorite moment came during his last night in Glacier.
 He drove out to the edge of Lake McDonald on the western side of the park and sat along the shoreline for hours until, finally, the faint streaks of the Northern Lights appeared on the horizon.
 Tyler grabbed his camera, set it on a 15-second timer, and watched, amazed by the phenomena he had been chasing for the past few years.